conjugateprior/pol345.student/README.md

 If, in the steps above, you allowed R and RStudio to put an icon on your desktop then you now have two.
 Put R’s icon in the trash and keep the RStudio one.
 Things will be less confusing that way.

+## Install RStudio
+Go to [https://www.rstudio.com/products/rstudio/download/] and find the section `RStudio Desktop`.
+We have already done step 1, so proceed to step 2 and download Rstudio for your operating system.

+If, in the steps above, you allowed R and RStudio to put an icon on your desktop then you now have two.
+Put R’s icon in the trash and keep the RStudio one.
+Things will be less confusing that way.

 ## Install LaTeX for making PDF documents

 Everybody